 Can You Always Split a Pair of Cards?

-Most online blackjack games let you split any pair on your first two cards.
-Some tables even allow re-splitting of pairs created from a previous split.
-Lastly, some tables restrict the re-splitting of Aces.
-The more freedom a player has to split pairs, the higher their edge on those rare hands.
+Most games let you split any pair on your first two cards.
+Some allow re-splitting of pairs created from a previous split, while others restrict the re-splitting of Aces.

 Push on 22

 You may see the term “push on 22.”
 When the dealer busts with a 22 and the player has a score of 21 or less, the outcome is considered a push.
 This only applies to some blackjack variants.

 There are different types of betting limits, depending on the variations and table rules.
 You can find blackjack tables with max bets of $1,000 a hand, but limits in most casinos range from $1 to $500.